Alexeyisme/ACWebRemote/HOME_ASSISTANT_INTEGRATION.md

 ## 📋 Implementation Status

 ### **✅ Fully Functional:**
+- **All 38+ AC Models**: Complete IRac implementations for all supported protocols
-- **Tadiran AC (Model 0)**: Complete implementation, ready for production use
+- **Tadiran AC (Model 0)**: Complete implementation with IRTadiran library

-### **🔧 Infrastructure Ready:**
-- **37 additional AC models**: Carrier, Daikin, Fujitsu, Gree, Hitachi, Kelvinator, Midea, Mitsubishi, Panasonic, Samsung, Sharp, TCL, Toshiba, Trotec, Vestel, Whirlpool
+- **All Other Models**: Full IRac implementations with proper parameter handling

+### **🏗️ Advanced IRac System:**
+- **Unified Framework**: All models use IRremoteESP8266 IRac framework
+- **Full Parameter Support**: Mode, temperature, fan, swing properly mapped
+- **State Management**: Consistent AC state handling across all protocols
+- **Production Ready**: All implementations ready for real-world use

-### **🔄 Smart Fallback:**
+### **🔄 Complete Compatibility:**
-- Unimplemented models automatically fall back to Tadiran
+- All AC models work seamlessly with Home Assistant
-- No integration changes needed - works seamlessly with Home Assistant
+- No integration changes needed - works with all supported protocols
-- Clear logging shows which model is being used
+- Clear logging shows which model and parameters are being used

 ## 📋 Configuration Files